by Andrew Coppolino

 Just imagine, among July flavours, Banana Split, Kit Kat and Key Lime Pie.
 They sell out and instagram posts remind you that it’s first come, first served.

-A few minutes’ drive to the northwest will take you to Elmira Donuts and Deli and a dozen varieties including a Black Forest filled doughnut.
+Elmira Donuts and Deli offers a dozen donut varieties including a Black Forest filled doughnut.
 A claim to fame is their homage to cake doughnuts of a bygone era: the Cherry Cruller and the once-popular Walnut Crunch.